 The garden operates as an educational space for students, staff, and community members to learn about the possibilities of urban agriculture, with the produce going to volunteers and the Loaded Ladle.

 The garden boasts several styles of gardening ranging from traditional vegetable garden to permaculture forest.
 In the summer of 2013, the garden collaborated with the Dalhousie art gallery for a summer long installation.

 Common Roots Urban Farm

 The Common Roots Urban Farm is a community garden on the property of the old Queen Elizabeth High School.
 The garden is a pilot project to promote urban agriculture and to engage the community in growing food.
 Faculty, students, and staff are involved in this community endeavor.
-The School for Resource and Environmental Studies (SRES) and the Loaded Ladle have plots there.

 Agricultural Campus Community Garden

 The AC community garden brings together students, staff, and community members with a range of experience growing food.
 The community garden brings people together from across campus and from the greater Truro area.
 The garden is made-up of approximately 40 plots, where each member pays a fee of $20 for their plot.
 Members are free to choose their crops provided they are organic and legal.
 Some of the crops that are grown include: beans, peas, cucumbers, nasturtiums, asparagus, highbush blueberries, black currants, strawberries, rhubarb, and chives.
 Woodchips from campus Grounds Management and compost from the campus barns are supplied for members.
 Tools are available to members in an on-site garden shed.
 Plot stewardship is promoted in the garden.
 At the end of the growing season, half of the plot rental fee is returned to members if plots are well tended.
 Community engagement and learning is promoted with the organization of garden activities and workshops.